splunk/public-o11y-docs/metrics-and-metadata/relatedcontent.rst

 - ``k8s.namespace.name``
 - ``kubernetes.workload.name``

-If you're using the Splunk Distribution of the OpenTelemetry Collector for Kubernetes, the required Infrastructure Monitoring metadata is provided.
+If you're using the default configuration of the Splunk Distribution of the OpenTelemetry Collector for Kubernetes, the required Infrastructure Monitoring metadata is provided.
 See more at :ref:`otel-install-k8s`.

-If you're using other configurations to collect infrastructure data, Related Content won't work out of the box.
+If you're using other distributions of the OpenTelemetry Collector or non-default configurations of the Splunk Distribution to collect infrastructure data, Related Content won't work out of the box.

 Log Observer
 -----------------------------------------------------------------